driskell/log-courier/docs/PublicRepositories.md

 [driskell-log-courier2-epel-7.repo](https://copr.fedoraproject.org/coprs/driskell/log-courier2/repo/epel-7/driskell-log-courier2-epel-7.repo)

-Once installed, create a configuration file at `/etc/log-courier/log-courier.conf` to suit your needs, then start the Log Courier service to begin shipping.
+Once installed, create a configuration file at `/etc/log-courier/log-courier.yaml` to suit your needs.
+If you need to change the user that Log Courier runs as, edit `/etc/sysconfig/log-courier`.
+Then when you're all set, start the Log Courier service to begin shipping.

     service log-courier start